Stargate SG-1: Production design

 The art department generated all of the concepts and drawing for the prop department, the set decoration department, the construction department, the paint department and the model shop.
 They also collaborated with the visual effects department.
 Stargate SG-1 employed about 200 Canadian union workers, although that number could exceed 300 when new sets were built.
 Lead production designer Richard Hudolin joined the project in October 1996.
-Bridget McGuire, SG-1's art director since the pilot episode, took over as lead production designer in Season 6.
+Bridget McGuire, SG-1's art director since the pilot episode, took over as lead production designer in Season 6.Gibson 2003, p.
+130.

 Hudolin flew to Los Angeles in 1996 to gather material from the feature film as reference and found the original Stargate prop stored outside in the Californian desert.
 Although the prop had severely deteriorated, he was able to take a detailed mold for Stargate SG-1 production to build its own prop.
 The new Stargate was engineered to turn, to lock the chevrons and to be computer-controlled to dial specific gate addresses.
 A portable Stargate prop was built for on-location shoots and required six workers and one full day to set up.
 Since visual effects are sometimes faster and cheaper, a computer-generated Stargate was occasionally used in on-location shoots in later seasons.

 The SGC set had to be twice as high for shooting as the 22 ft Stargate prop, but one of Hudolin's original plans of a three-level set was rejected in favor of a two-level set.
 The gateroom was the biggest room on set and could be redesigned for other scenes.
 Two multi-purpose rooms were frequently redecorated into the infirmary, Daniel's lab, the cafeteria or the gym.
 The SGC set and all other sets from the pilot episode were constructed within six weeks in January and February 1997, incorporating some original set pieces from the feature film.
 The SGC set would be largely dismantled in late 2008 to make room for the Icarus Base set of Stargate Universe.